Loomeh/SpeedrunUtils/README.md

 - Leaderboard legal automash for unskippable dialogue

 ## How to use
-` to open the GUI.
+Insert to open the GUI (is configurable).

 By default, the O key will uncap your framerate and the P key will limit your framerate to 30FPS.
-If you want to change this.
-Read "How to configure".
+If you want to change this, read "How to configure".

 If LiveSplit is open, SpeedrunUtils will automatically connect to it.
 However, if you've opened LiveSplit after you opened your game, you can attempt to connect to it by opening the GUI and clicking "Connect to LiveSplit".